Purslane plant

 Purslane is the richest plant source of omega-3 in your garden.
 It's one of the reasons that free-range fowls lay eggs that have three times as much of these very important fatty acids; that is vitally important to your DC as the pain in your joints and muscles may not in fact be caused by subluxations.

-Researchers have found that those living with heart failure too have a 39% reduced chance of dying or being hospitalised by increasing the levels of plant-based omega 3[5]; purslane plant, freshly ground flax seed and walnuts are common sources.
+Researchers have found that those living with heart failure too have a 39% reduced chance of dying or being hospitalised by increasing the levels of plant-based omega 3[5]; purslane, freshly-ground flax seed and walnuts are common sources.

-True free range eggs are hard to come by but if you do your homework, you can find a good farm where the hens are able to feed on omega-3 rich plants.
+True free range eggs are hard to locate but if you do your homework, you will find a good farm where the hens are able to feed on omega-3 rich plants.

 In the United Kingdom they are known as "proper eggs;" free-range and fertile.